 Carrying love

-Nesta (Kittycat), basking in sunshine, 21 years
+Nesta (Kittycat), basking in the sunshine

-Occasionally I interview the children.
+Occasionally, I interview the children.
 I ask questions and share what they say with their parents as a way to help us all understand how children relate to their experiences.

 “How do you know your Dad loves you?”